 CO1.
 Understand how to relate world coordinates and image coordinates.
 Understand CO2.
-Apply various feature detection methods and matching such features by measuring the similarity of two regions and understand that how to recover transformation parameters based on matched points for Apply CO3. alignment.
+Apply various feature detection methods and matching such features by measuring the similarity of two regions and understand that how to Apply recover transformation parameters based on matched points for alignment. alignment.
+CO3.
 Apply numerous segmentation algorithms such as thresholding, contour, region, motion and find the correlation between them for grouping to obtain meaningful segments.
 Apply CO4.
 Apply low and mid level methods for object recognition by modelling an object based on shape and scene understanding.
 Apply CO5.
 Apply the low, mid and high level methods for various applications like face recognition, scene understanding, action recognition and augmented reality.
-Apply Mannir a with Programme Outcomes
+Apply